-One of the fondest memories of my childhood is eating freshly caught fish and seafood all Summer long.
+One of the fondest memories of my childhood is eating freshly caught fish and seafood all summer.
 We used to spend the Summer with my grandparents in Lipimávida, a coastal little town of barely 100 houses at that time, on the shore of the 7th region in Chile.
-In Chile, the combo country/beach is very common and it’s wonderful being able to have access to fresh fruits and vegetables and combining them with the best seafood and fish, sometimes caught or harvested by ourselves.
+In Chile, the combo country/beach is very common, and it’s wonderful to have access to fresh fruits and vegetables and combine them with the best seafood and fish, sometimes caught or harvested by ourselves.

-I can vividly remember going fishing with my family to the rocky shores or when my cousin’s friends would pick him up to go and harvest razor clams because they had appeared close to the shore.
-On the weekends, we would drive to slightly larger towns Duao or Iloca to buy cleaning supplies and beef.
-There would be plenty of eateries offering fried empanadas, mariscales (seafood dish with raw clams, seaweed, and onions), fish stews, churros and cuchuflís (manjar-filled wafers).
+I can vividly remember fishing with my family on the rocky shores or when my cousin’s friends would pick him up to go and harvest razor clams because they had appeared close to the shore.
+On the weekends, we would drive to slightly larger towns, Duao or Iloca, to buy cleaning supplies and beef.
+Plenty of eateries would offer fried empanadas, mariscales (seafood dishes with raw clams, seaweed, and onions), fish stews, churros, and cuchuflís (manjar-filled wafers).

-Abalones, limpets, sea urchins, ultes (a kind of seaweed), piures (a kind of seafood) were a fundamental part of my childhood.
-My grandfather and uncles would put the abalones inside the inner tube of a car tire and would bang them against the wooden fence… It was a necessary step to soften them… then remove the meat and cook them to be used in Carbonada, chupe or delicious empanadas.
+Abalones, limpets, sea urchins, ultes (a kind of seaweed), and piures (a kind of seafood) were a fundamental part of my childhood.
+My grandfather and uncles would put the abalones inside the inner tube of a car tire and bang them against the wooden fence… It was necessary to soften them… then remove the meat and cook them to be used in Carbonada, chupe, or delicious empanadas.
 Total perfection.

-The filling of abalone empanadas are very simple, barely browned onion, oregano and a touch of paprika.
-I used the Chipotle TABASCO sauce because it has a smokey touch that goes very well with abalones, it will surprise you.
+The filling of abalone empanadas is very simple, with barely browned onion, oregano, and a touch of paprika.
+I used the Chipotle TABASCO sauce because it has a smokey touch that goes very well with the abalone.
+It will surprise you.
+A little like merkén.

-In the USA canned abalones can be bought from Amazon.
+In the USA, canned abalone can be bought from Amazon.
 They are pricey but well worth the price for Chileans living abroad.
-They have a similar taste to chicken, but with a firmer texture.
-They can be substituted with cooked shrimp or other seafood such as clams, or cooked chicken.
+They have a similar taste to chicken but with a firmer texture.
+They can be substituted with cooked shrimp or seafood such as clams or cooked chicken.

 - 1 large onion, diced

-- 2 cans abalones or 800 grams cooked abalones (or cooked chicken)
+- 2 cans of abalones or 800 grams of cooked abalones (or cooked chicken)

 - 1 teaspoon dried oregano